 Had a conversation with Basil Al Salem yesterday in regards to Cocoa Room.
 I was shocked and awed by what he had told me.
-Basically, if you’re a health and fitness enthusiast, dining in the Cocoa Room is a lot easier than you think.
+Basically, about it if you’re a health and fitness enthusiast, dosage dining in the Cocoa Room is a lot easier than you think.

 Light as a Feather

 If you read my cheat review on the Cocoa Room, abortion you’ll realize that I ate a lot.
 I admit that on cheat days I have the appetite of a hungry army, but I assure you that the food was not as calorie-dense as I thought it would be.
 I savored every dish and chewed as slow as I could.
 It wasn’t a gorge-fest like my usual cheat meals.